 [1]“Digital Video Broadcasting (DVB); Specification for Service Information (SI) in DVB systems

-implementation specifics
+Wyre implementation specifics

-provides read access to DVB-C signalling information (NIT, DVB-C Mux frequency map, DVB-C MUX service map,) in order to allow AO STB´s to “tune” into the correct MUX and select the correct MPTS services for decoding by its STB/SC in function of its end-user channel selections.
+Wyre provides read access to DVB-C signalling information (NIT, DVB-C Mux frequency map, DVB-C MUX service map,) in order to allow AO STB´s to “tune” into the correct MUX and select the correct MPTS services for decoding by its STB/SC in function of its end-user channel selections.

 DVB Service information (SI) is an enhancement of MPEG PSI (Program Specific Information).
 It provides extra information which the receiver (STB) can use.
 The primary link between DVB SI and MPEG is the PSI in MPEG and is contained primarily in the (PAT, PMT, CAT etc.) set of tables.